- ARC Laureate Fellowship (2019-2023): Development of multi-hazard resilient and sustainable infrastructure.

-Researchers: Dr Jun Li, Prof. Hong Hao, Mr. Xingyu Fan, Mr. Gao Fan
+Researchers: Associate Prof Jun Li, Prof. Hong Hao, Mr. Xingyu Fan, Mr. Gao Fan

 Summary: Investigation of fully and partially confined explosions, including High Explosive (HE detonations and fuel/air deflagrations.
 The main research objective is to study the frangible behaviour of roofs installed on fuel storage tanks in order to mitigate damage caused by accidental gas deflagrations.
 That is, the frangible roof provides a ventilation which is utilized to reduce the explosion load.
 As part of this project, a set of field blast tests is planned.
 As a secondary aim, Francisco is also investigating partially confined chambers subjected to internal HE detonations.

 Researchers: Prof Hong Hao, Dr Xihong Zhang, Dr Jingde Li, Francisco JH Prado

 18. CSIRO Flagship Project (2013-2016): Response and vulnerability modelling of structural facades and partition walls to resist windborne debris impact.